edubart/nelua-lang/docs/pages/overview.md

 print(str1, str2, str3) -- outputs: "" "string one" "string two"
 ```

-Like in Lua, strings are immutable, this make the semantics similar to Lua.
-If the programmer wants a mutable string he can always implement his own string class.

 The major difference of `stringview` and `string` is that `stringview` doesn't
-manage the string memory, i.e. it doesn't allocates or free strings.
+manage the string memory, i.e. it doesn't allocates or deallocate strings.
 The `string` type is usually allocated at runtime and it frees the string memory
 once it reference count reaches 0.
 When the garbage collector is disabled
 the `stringview` uses weak references, thus
 any `stringview` pointing to a `string` is invalidated once the related `string` is freed.
 Both types can be converted from one to another.

+Like in Lua, `string` **is immutable**, this make the semantics similar to Lua.
+If the programmer wants a mutable string he can always implement his own string class.
+{:.alert.alert-info}

 ### Array

-Array is a list with where its size is fixed and known at compile time:
+Array is a list with where its size is fixed and known at compile-time:

 ```nelua
 local a: array(integer, 4) = {1,2,3,4}